EAST ANGLIAN CRUISING CLUB MOORINGS

 Applicants will be removed from the list if they decline an offer of a mooring more than once, in accordance with the Moorings Policy below.

 This list will be updated as and when there is any change.

 Please scroll down for the mooring application form which must be completed by anyone wishing to appy for a mooring or to be placed on the mooring waiting list.
 Any queries contact

 MOORINGS POLICY AND CONDITIONS

-EACC holds an annually renewable lease of the club site at Thurne from the landowners for the purposes of providing a base for Club regattas and other events, moorings for seasonal use and as occasional temporary moorings by members and invited guests.
+EACC holds a seven year renewable lease of the club site at Thurne from the landowners for the purposes of providing a base for Club regattas and other events, moorings for seasonal use and as occasional temporary moorings by members and invited guests.

 Members are reminded that the Club is strictly bound by the terms of the above lease.
 Some of its terms relate amongst other things to limitations concerning when and for what purposes the moorings may be used by the Club, the most relevant to members being that the moorings must be vacated and remain so from 31 December until 1 March each year.